Code-Institute-Submissions/weightbearer/README.md

 ### Styling Decisions

-I used the follow hex colours, selecting using [Pixlr](https://www.pixlr.com):
+I used the following hex colours, selecting using [Pixlr](https://www.pixlr.com):

 - #f2f2f2 is an off-white colour that is used in the band's monochrome diamond icon;

-- #333333 is an off-black colour that is used in the band's monochrome diamond icon;

 - #693288 is a shade of purple that is used in the band's colour diamond icon.
 I also created a version of the band's font logo to match this colour using Pixlr.

+- For the lead font I chose Merriweather Sans as it most closely matched the font that the graphic designer commissioned by the band had used.
+This font only really worked in upper case, so I chose Poppins as a secondary font just for h3, p and span elements.

 ### User Stories